Lumbar puncture

 After your lumbar puncture

-Tell your doctor or nurse if you have a headache, so they can give you some painkillers.
+Tell your doctor or nurse if you have a headache so they can give you some painkillers.
 Lying flat and drinking plenty of fluids may relieve your headache.
-This may last for a couple of days so make sure you have painkillers at home.
+This may last for a couple of days, so it's important to have painkillers at home.

 You will have a dressing on the skin where they did the test.
 You usually remove this the next day.